Creating an Auto Parts Keywords List for SEO

 We found the #1 ranked keywords had a 310% higher click through rate than words that were ranked at #10.

 Automotive keywords ranked at #1 have an average CTR of 20.5% but keywords ranked #10 only had an average 5% CTR.
+There’s a quick drop-off in click through rate from #1 to #2, where the second-ranked keywords have a 16% CTR.

 Just going from the second organic position to #1 can improve your CTR an average of 28%.
 That’s pretty amazing!

-We also looked at automotive parts technical searches and their organic rankings vs. CTR.
+Hedges & Company analyzed automotive parts technical searches and their organic rankings vs. CTR.

 Technical auto parts searches are terms like “how do I…“, “what does a…“, or searches for specific tech information like a wheel bolt circle diameter or engine firing order.